 “We’ve got people who are not taking medication properly and are constantly sick, always in and out of doctor’s clinics and the hospital.
 But with a Bachelor of Pharmacy and a job as a pharmacist, I’ll be able to apply my knowledge to help them.”

 Could you use a helping hand while studying?
-Browse our extensive range of scholarships and experience your own scholarship success.
+Browse our extensive range of scholarships and experience your own university scholarship in Australia success.